Prepaid mobile plans are a great way to save money on voice and SMS and that's true for data too.

-Hotspot and Tethering: If you want to share your mobile data with a laptop, tablet or other devices, the following operators officially allow tethering and using your phone as a WiFi hotspot at no extra cost: AT&T GoPhone ($45 and $60 plans only), MetroPCS, T-Mobile Prepaid, Verizon Prepaid ($45 and $60 plans only), US Mobile and Ting.
+Hotspot and Tethering: If you want to share your mobile data with a laptop, tablet or other devices, the following operators officially allow tethering and using your phone as a WiFi hotspot at no extra cost: AT&T GoPhone ($45 and $60 plans only), Boost Mobile, GoSmart, MetroPCS, T-Mobile Prepaid, Verizon Prepaid ($45 and $60 plans only), US Mobile and Ting.
 Cricket Wireless charges $10/month extra for hotspot usage.

 The operators that allow hotspot typically provide little or no support for the feature.
 Users are responsible for finding a way to make it work which may require additional apps and/or phone modifications.

 Here are tables summarizing all the plans mentioned above.

 |Plan||Monthly Price plus sales tax||Network||SIM Cost or Activation Fee ||Allowed Phones||Voice||Text||Data (throttled speed 128 Kps unles otherwise indicated)|

 |RingPlus||$9.99 - $19.99 + taxes & fees 7||Sprint, LTE available||$15||Most Sprint||unlimited||unlimited||$9.99 500 MB overage $15/GB, |

 |Republic Wireless||$17.50 - $40 + taxes & fees 7||Sprint, LTE available||0||Republic Wireless Only||unlimited||unlimited||$17.50 0.5 GB, |

 $40 2 GB 11